carlsmith/coffeeshop/scripts/main.coffee.md

     clock = document.getElementById "clock"
     slateDiv = document.getElementById "slate"

-These are the links above the board.
+This code sets up the links above the board, the *shell links*.

+    jQuery("#home-link").click -> print "/docs/home.md"

+    jQuery("#book-link").click -> print "/docs/front.md"

     jQuery("#more-link").click -> print "/docs/external.md"

-    jQuery("#book-link").click -> print "/docs/front.md"

-    jQuery("#home-link").click ->

-        print "/docs/home.md"
-        do slate.focus

-This is a simple webworker that updates the time on the clock in the footer.
+This launches a little webworker that updates the time on the clock in the footer div.

     worker = new Worker "/scripts/cosh/clock_worker.js"
     worker.onmessage = (event) -> $clock.text event.data

-The board should only scroll if the mouse is over it...
+The board should only scroll while the mouse is over it.

     $board
         .on "mouseover", -> jQuery("body").css overflow: "scroll"
         .on "mouseout",  -> jQuery("body").css overflow: "hidden"

-This is used internally for sane truthiness tests.
+Sane truthiness test.

     bool = (thing) ->

-        if thing in [undefined, null, NaN] then false else if thing.equals([]) or thing.equals({}) then false else if thing is "false" then true else !! thing
+        if thing in [undefined, null, NaN] then false else if (thing.equals []) or (thing.equals {}) then false else !! thing

+Test if a filename is Literate CoffeeScript or not.

+    isLiterate = (key) -> (key.endsWith ".md") or (key.endsWith ".litcoffee")

-The rest of the HTML escape function.
+The other half of the HTML escape function.

     escape = (line) ->